Student Learning Outcomes

 - Provide the regional and global oil and gas industry with a pool of highly educated personnel who can utilize their in-depth knowledge of petroleum engineering to better develop business opportunities;

 - Advance the technological profile of the UAE and the regional oil and gas sector;

 - Address the needs of society in a critical, creative, ethical, and innovative manner.

 - Demonstrate advanced knowledge of petroleum engineering concepts.

 - Apply advanced concepts of petroleum engineering science and mathematics to the formulation and solution of complex problems.

 - Use advanced techniques to design, simulate, and conduct theoretical and experimental work.

 - Publish and present effectively research findings in international conferences and peer reviewed journals.

-The Petroleum Engineering (PE) Master of Science program consists of a minimum of 36 credit hours.
-The required program credits are distributed as follows: 12 credits of Program Core courses, 12 credits of Program Elective courses, and 12 credits of Master’s Thesis work.
+The MSc in Petroleum Engineering (PEEG) program consists of a minimum of 30 credit hours.
+The required program credits are distributed as follows: 12 credits of Program Core courses, 9 credits of Program Elective courses, and 9 credits of PEEG Master’s Thesis work.
 A student may organize the selection of the elective courses relevant to the master’s thesis topic with the consent of the research supervisor.
-The table below presents a general structure of the degree requirements.
+The table below presents a summary of the M.Sc. in PEEG degree program structure and requirements.
+All the M.Sc. in PEEG program courses, with the exception of the Research Seminar and the Master’s Thesis, have a credit rating of three credits each.

 Summary of M.Sc. in PE Degree Program Structure and Requirements

-Students seeking the degree of M.Sc. in PEEG must successfully complete a minimum of 36 credited hours as specified in the categories detailed in this section, with a minimum Cumulative Grade Point Average (CGPA) of 3.0.
+Students seeking the degree of MSc in PEEG must successfully complete a minimum of 30 credited hours as specified in the categories detailed in this section, with a minimum Cumulative Grade Point Average (CGPA) of 3.0.

 II.
 PEEG Core Courses (9 credits)